gbessardon/National-soil-data/README.md

 run the file blending/read_config_blending.py with parameter set in blending/config_blending.cfg.

-5.Merge the newly created blend into the new dataset : gdal_merge.py -o [outputfile] -co COMPRESS=DEFLATE [file1] [file2]}} can merge 2 dataset at different coordinates with [file2] data covering [data1] when they overlap. -co COMPRESS=DEFLATE defines the compression format
+5. Merge the newly created blend into the new dataset : gdal_merge.py -o [outputfile] -co COMPRESS=DEFLATE [file1] [file2]}} can merge 2 dataset at different coordinates with [file2] data covering [data1] when they overlap. -co COMPRESS=DEFLATE defines the compression format

 6. If needed convert the tif file to dir: